turingschool/career-development-curriculum-site/module_two/week_5_resume_workshop.md

 title: Resume Workshop - Week 5
 ---

+[Update with prompts around job search strategies, using the resources on CD site, and how to project manage your job search.]

 ### Overview
 This is your final PD activity during this module.
 By the end of today, the goal is for you to achieve: